 MATTHEW RHYS (1974-)

-Friend of Ioan Gruffudd since schooldays at Ysgol Gyfun Glantaf, he too got the acting bug through the Welsh language route of the Urdd youth organisation before landing his first role in House of America in 1996.
-Matthew broke through in the US in 2006 and film and TV work is flooding in – he could outdo Ioan.
-No squabbling girls.
+Friend of Ioan Gruffudd (see above) since schooldays at Ysgol Gyfun Glantaf, he too got the acting bug through the Welsh language route of the Urdd youth organisation before landing his first role in House of America in 1996.
+Rhys broke through in the US in 2006, film and TV work flooded in and he won an Emmy in 2018 for his lead role in spy drama The Americans.
+His dulcet Welsh accent means he is always in demand for voice-over work too.

 JAMES RICHARDS (1983-)